readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 }
 ```

-The external variables in main, getline and copy are defined by the
+The external variables in `main`, `getline` and `copy` are defined by
-first lines of the example above, which state their type and cause
+the first lines of the example above, which state their type and cause
 storage to be allocated for them.
 Syntactically, external definitions
 are just like definitions of local variables, but since they occur
 outside of functions, the variables are external.
 Before a function
 can use an external variable, the name of the variable must be made
+known to the function.
+One way to do this is to write an `extern`
-known to the function; the declaration is the same as before except
+declaration in the function; the declaration is the same as before
-for the added keyword extern.
+except for the added keyword `extern`.

-In certain circumstances, the extern declaration can be omitted.
+In certain circumstances, the `extern` declaration can be omitted.
 If
 the definition of the external variable occurs in the source file
 before its use in a particular function, then there is no need for an
-extern declaration in the function.
-The extern declarations in main,
+`extern` declaration in the function.
+The `extern` declarations in `main`,
-getline and copy are thus redundant.
+`getline` and `copy` are thus redundant.
 In fact, common practice is to
 place definitions of all external variables at the beginning of the
-source file, and then omit all extern declarations.
+source file, and then omit all `extern` declarations.

 If the program is in several source files, and a variable is defined
-in file1 and used in file2 and file3, then extern declarations are
+in _file1_ and used in _file2_ and _file3_, then `extern` declarations
-needed in file2 and file3 to connect the occurrences of the
+are needed in _file2_ and _file3_ to connect the occurrences of the
 variable.
-The usual practice is to collect extern declarations of
+The usual practice is to collect `extern` declarations of
 variables and functions in a separate file, historically called a
-header, that is included by #include at the front of each source file.
+_header_, that is included by `#include` at the front of each source
-The suffix .h is conventional for header names.
-The functions of the
+file.
+The suffix `.h` is conventional for header names.
+The
-standard library, for example, are declared in headers like
+functions of the standard library, for example, are declared in
-<stdio.h>.
-This topic is discussed at length in Chapter 4, and the
+headers like `<stdio.h>`.
+This topic is discussed at length in Chapter
-library itself in Chapter 7 and Appendix B.
+4, and the library itself in Chapter 7 and Appendix B.

-Since the specialized versions of getline and copy have no arguments,
+Since the specialized versions of `getline` and `copy` have no
-logic would suggest that their prototypes at the beginning of the file
+arguments, logic would suggest that their prototypes at the beginning
-should be getline() and copy().
-But for compatibility with older C
+of the file should be `getline()` and `copy()`.
+But for compatibility
-programs the standard takes an empty list as an old-style declaration,
+with older C programs the standard takes an empty list as an old-style
-and turns off all argument list checking; the word void must be used
+declaration, and turns off all argument list checking; the word `void`
-for an explicitly empty list.
-We will discuss this further in Chapter 4.
+must be used for an explicitly empty list.
+We will discuss this
+further in Chapter 4.

-You should note that we are using the words definition and declaration
+You should note that we are using the words _definition_ and
-carefully when we refer to external variables in this
+_declaration_ carefully when we refer to external variables in this
-section."Definition" refers to the place where the variable is created
+section.
+"Definition" refers to the place where the variable is
-or assigned storage; "declaration" refers to places where the nature
+created or assigned storage; "declaration" refers to places where the
-of the variable is stated but no storage is allocated.
+nature of the variable is stated but no storage is allocated.

-By the way, there is a tendency to make everything in sight an extern
+By the way, there is a tendency to make everything in sight an
-variable because it appears to simplify communications - argument
+`extern` variable because it appears to simplify communications -
-lists are short and variables are always there when you want them.
-But
+argument lists are short and variables are always there when you want
-external variables are always there even when you don't want them.
+them.
+But external variables are always there even when you don't want
-Relying too heavily on external variables is fraught with peril since
+them.
+Relying too heavily on external variables is fraught with peril
-it leads to programs whose data connections are not all obvious -
+since it leads to programs whose data connections are not all
-variables can be changed in unexpected and even inadvertent ways, and
+obvious - variables can be changed in unexpected and even inadvertent
-the program is hard to modify.
-The second version of the longest-line
+ways, and the program is hard to modify.
+The second version of the
-program is inferior to the first, partly for these reasons, and partly
+longest-line program is inferior to the first, partly for these
-because it destroys the generality of two useful functions by writing
+reasons, and partly because it destroys the generality of two useful
-into them the names of the variables they manipulate.
+functions by writing into them the names of the variables they
+manipulate.

 At this point we have covered what might be called the conventional
 core of C.  With this handful of building blocks, it's possible to